anders94/blockchain-demo/README.md

 You can adjust the "number of zeros" required by the demo by editing the first two lines of `public/javascripts/blockchain.js`.

-Because there are 16 possible characters in a hex value, each time you incrament the difficulty by one you make the puzzle 16 times harder.
+Because there are 16 possible characters in a hex value, each time you increment the difficulty by one you make the puzzle 16 times harder.
 In my testing, a difficulty of 6 requires a maximumNonce well over 500,000,000.